 - Your interests based on pages you’ve liked

 Ads will appear on the Facebook news feed on both mobile and desktop, as well as appearing along the right column on desktop.
-Ads can also be spread across other Facebook owned applications such as Instagram, Messenger and Audience Network.
+Ads can also be spread across other Facebook-owned applications such as Instagram, Messenger and Audience Network.

 One of the main attraction points for Facebook is the number of users that the platform has.
 With over 2 billion users every month, Facebook is the most used social media platform out there.
 Instagram also has many active users, with 500 million logging in every day.
-What’s even more astonishing is that 20% of time spent on mobile devices is spent on Facebook and Instagram.
+What’s even more astonishing is that 20% of the time spent on mobile devices is spent on Facebook and Instagram.

 With all these users many would think that the cost surrounding Facebook would be rather high, on the contrary, Facebook advertising is one of the lowest.
 Compared to other digital marketing platforms, and traditional media techniques, the cost to reach 1000 people is considerably lower as seen below.